Lukaku 'very happy' as Inter maintain perfect record after racist chants

+Romelu Lukaku revelled in his goalscoring display to lead Inter to a second successive Serie A win, despite being the victim of racial abuse against Cagliari.

-Lukaku scored his second goal of the season after arriving from Manchester United as Inter defeated Cagliari 2-1 but the victory was soured by racist chants.
+Lukaku scored his second goal of the season after arriving from Manchester United as Inter defeated Cagliari 2-1 on Sunday but the victory was soured by racist chants.

 Monkey chants were directed at Lukaku as Inter's club-record signing stepped up to convert a 72nd-minute penalty at the Sardegna Arena.